EDUCBA

 VBA Range Cells – Example #3

-Let us merge few cells using the VBA range function.
-For demonstration purpose Let us see how the current cells look like without merge.
+Let us merge a few cells using the VBA range function.
+For demonstration purposes, Let us see what the current cells look like without merging.

 Result of Example 3-1